mliew21396/remote-work/week-2/7-chrome-devtools/README.md

 <img src="../imgs/devtools-original.png" width="400" height="403">

 #### 1. Change the Colors
 Change the background-color of the boxes.
-To do this, in the css section type "background-color".
+To do this, in the css section on DevTools (under `element.style`) type "background-color".
 You'll then see a list of colors - select your favorite for each box!
-After you take your screenshot, refresh the page.
+Don't forget to take your screenshot and refresh the page.
 <img src="../imgs/devtools-colors.png" width="400" height="393">

 #### 2. Column